 While my Dad was visiting we got to work.

 We hung the cabinets where the shelves used to be, and started building the frame for the cabinet using the 2×4’s I bought at the Restore.

-Then to save money I found some scrap wood mostly 1×6’s and 1×8’s leftover from my Etsy shop.
-We framed in the front so we could attach the cabinet doors and then caulked the heck out it!
+Then to save money I found some scrap wood mostly 1×6’s and 1x8s.
+We framed in the front so we could attach the cabinet doors from the Restore and then caulked the heck out it!
 You have gotta love caulk!

 I LOVE the way it turned out.
 We painted the whole thing white using the leftover paint from my kitchen cabinets and then stained the top and used 3 coats of polyurethane on the top to seal it.

 I ended up using one of the driftwood shelves underneath and added the hooks that were on the wall previously.